 Face it, we’re on Facebook, we’re seeking attention, No, we can’t deny it, if we weren’t seeking it out, we would post privately.
 We would like everyone to read our stuff, comment, like it and share it.
 This is why we post to our friends or in public, regardless of what it is.

 So now we go check our newsfeed and we see that there’s people gaining more “likes” than us, so we make this unconscious comparison that our worth isn’t as valuable as the person gaining a flood of attention.
 Then maybe a little paranoia creeps in and think, “if no one is liking my stuff or talking to me, what the hell are they connected to me for?”
-Then it goes further and we think, “well I can’t delete people, because some take this shit way too seriously and it might start something if I see them in public.”
+Then it goes further and we think, “well I can’t delete people, because some take all of this way too seriously and it might start something if I see them in public.”
 Now we’ve set up this inner turmoil that can affect and over time alter brain chemistry.
+It gets reinforced every time you engage this way.

 So we constantly see advertising with gorgeous, scantily clad models and celebrities.
 They look better, are richer, have more fun and if we believe the marketing, smell and taste better than us too.
 Guess what happens, that inner turmoil goes up another few notches for all of that.